 So you just tried advertising for the first time.
 You signed up for Facebook's ad tools.
 You made your first ad.
-You chose an audience, and you uploaded some pictures, and you wrote some great ad copy.
+You chose an audience and uploaded some pictures, and you wrote some great ad copy.
 Maybe you even tweaked a bunch of settings over time as you figured out what worked and what didn't.
 Heck, you probably even sold a couple more books than you usually do.
-So why didn't your ads work quite like you wanted?
+So why didn't your ads work quite as you wanted?

 I've worked with a lot of authors, and I hear the same things over and over.